Frequently Asked Questions

 - Professional Advisors - are available for students pursuing a pre-professional career (Pre-medical, pre-law, etc).

 You may change your major any time after census of your first semester on campus.
-Click here for more details.
+Visit the Office of the Registrar for more about changing your major.

 If you are struggling to find or choose a major that is a good fit for you, please visit Career Services and ask about taking a skills inventory, which will provide you with careers best suited to you skillsets and interests.